burmesepotato/vue-news/README.md

 - see which article they have already read
 - update title of each headline

+### Note:
+The app is deployed [here](https://vue-news-a4efc.firebaseapp.com/) on firebase.
+However, due to changes in [pricing model](https://newsapi.org/pricing) by **NewsAPI**, requests from the browser are not allowed on the Developer plan, except from localhost.
+Hence, this would result in Error 426.

 ## Project setup
 ```
 npm install